rupeshstha/core-foundation/README.md

 ## Usage

-Here is what this package offers to build your amazing project by uplifting heavy work.
+This package offers to build your amazing project by uplifting heavy work.
 Also this package will help you to DRY your code.

 #### BaseController
 Here is how it would looks like on your controller.
 You just need to extend BaseController